EnvGen/LabProtocols/Amplicon_dual_index_prep.rst

 **7) Sample pooling**

-	Pool all samples together for a total volume of at least 20 μL and a concentration of 2-10 nM / barcoded template.
+	Dilute all samples to the same concentration, between 2 and 10 nM, then pool equal volumes of all samples together, for a total volume of at least 20 μL (preferabily 50 µL or more).
 The molarity of a sample can be calculated using the formula:

 				(Concentration*10^6) / (656.6*Length)